pacifics/PassDao/README.md

 External functions are :

+- Clone contractors and init Dao: set up procedure after an upgrade or clone.

 - Set a contractor or funding proposal: the dao sharehoders can propose to order a work of a contractor (defined in a proposal of the contractor manager) or/and to fund the Dao with a public or private funding.
 The proposal can foresee the payment of funded ethers to a contractor.
 The funding rules can be set in a separated smart contract and foresee to reward contractor tokens to funders.
 We use this method for the primary funding that gives to new DAO shareholders Pass reputation tokens.

-- Set a Dao Rules proposal: the dao shareholders can propose to change the minimum quorum for proposals, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period, the inflation rate for the reward of fees to voters during board meetings and the date when shares can be transfered.
+- Set a Dao Rules proposal: the dao shareholders can propose to change the minimum quorum for proposals, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period, the inflation rate for the reward of fees to voters during board meetings, the date when shares can be transfered and the new Dao smart contract in case of upgrade.

 - Vote for or against a proposal: If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the proposal is approved and can be completed.

 - Order a contractor proposal: In case of funding proposal linked to a contractor proposal, the amount sent to the contractor manager corresponds to the funded amount.
 Otherwise, the amount sent is the amount of the proposal.

+- Update Client Of Contractor Managers: In case of upgrade, this will allowing updating the contractor managers.

 - Withdraw function: allows the shareholders to withdraw the board meeting fees sent by the creators of the proposals.